weibeld/terraform-aws-kubeadm/examples/ex2-cluster-in-existing-vpc/README.md

 - The VPC must have an [Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html)
 - The subnet must have a [Route Table](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Route_Tables.html) with a route that routes non-local traffic to the Internet Gateway
 - The subnet must be in the VPC
-- The VPC and subnet must be in the same AWS region that is configured for the [AWS provider](https://www.terraform.io/docs/providers/aws/index.html)
+- The VPC and subnet must be in the AWS region that is provided with the `region` variable

 ## Creating a VPC

-You can use any existing VPC that satisfies the above requirements with the kubeadm module.
+You can use any existing VPC that satisfies the above requirements for this example.

-However, if you want to create a new VPC, you have several options:
+If you want to create a new VPC, you can do so in several ways:

-- Use the [network submodule](https://github.com/weibeld/terraform-aws-kubeadm/tree/master/modules/network) in this repository (see the [_cluster in dedicated VPC_](https://github.com/weibeld/terraform-aws-kubeadm/tree/master/examples/ex3-cluster-in-dedicated-vpc) example)
+- Use the [network submodule](https://github.com/weibeld/terraform-aws-kubeadm/tree/master/modules/network) in this repository to create a suitable VPC with Terraform (see the [_cluster in dedicated VPC_](https://github.com/weibeld/terraform-aws-kubeadm/tree/master/examples/ex3-cluster-in-dedicated-vpc) example)
 - Create a VPC with the following [AWS CLI](https://aws.amazon.com/cli/) commands:

   ```bash